chef-boneyard/chef-fundamentals/slides/adding-cookbooks/01_slide.md

 Not all the cookbook components are used.

-They are created so you don’t have to remember them all.
+They are created so you don't have to remember them all.

-Remove the ones you know you don’t want.
+Remove the ones you know you don't want.

 # Common Cookbook Components